Religious views of Charles Darwin: Aveling and Büchner

 In Germany militant Darwinismus elevated Darwin to heroic status.
 When the eminent Freethinker Doctor Ludwig Büchner requested an audience he thought he was greeting a noble ally.
 To Darwin this was a grotesque misunderstanding, but he felt unable to refuse.
-Darwin's wife Emma Darwin expressed her expectation that their guest "will refrain from airing his very strong religious opinions" and invited their old friend the Revd.
-John Brodie Innes.
+Darwin's wife Emma Darwin expressed her expectation that their guest "will refrain from airing his very strong religious opinions" and invited their old friend Innes.
 On Thursday 28 September 1881 Büchner arrived with Edward Aveling.
 Darwin's son Frank was also present.
 Darwin wittily explained that "[Brodie] & I have been fast friends for 30 years.
-We never thoroughly agreed on any subject but once and then we looked at each other and thought one of us must be very ill".
+We never thoroughly agreed on any subject but once and then we looked at each other and thought one of us must be very ill."

 In uncharacteristically bold discussions after dinner Darwin asked his guests "Why do you call yourselves Atheists?"
 When they responded that they "did not commit the folly of god-denial, [and] avoided with equal care the folly of god-assertion", Darwin gave a thoughtful response, concluding that "I am with you in thought, but I should prefer the word Agnostic to the word Atheist."
 Aveling replied that, "after all, 'Agnostic' was but 'Atheist' writ respectable, and 'Atheist' was only 'Agnostic' writ aggressive."
 Darwin smiled and responded "Why should you be so aggressive?
 Is anything gained by trying to force these new ideas upon the mass of mankind?
 It is all very well for educated, cultured, thoughtful people; but are the masses yet ripe for it?"
 Aveling and Büchner questioned what would have happened if Darwin had been given that advice before publication of the Origin, and had confined "the revolutionary truths of Natural and Sexual Selection to the judicious few", where would the world be?
 Many feared danger if new ideas were "proclaimed abroad on the house-tops, and discussed in market-place and home.
 But he, happily for humanity, had by the gentle, irresistible power of reason, forced his new ideas upon the mass of the people.
 And the masses had been found ripe for it.
 Had he kept silence, the tremendous strides taken by human thought during the last twenty-one years would have been shorn of their fair proportions, perhaps had hardly been made at all.
 His own illustrious example was encouragement, was for a command to every thinker to make known to all his fellows that which he believed to be the truth."